 Due to Xanax being popularly portrayed in entertainment, it is being used and abused by younger individuals.
 It has become a serious problem in the United States as well as around the globe.

-Common Symptoms of Xanax Abuse
+Common Signs of Xanax Abuse

 Since Xanax is categorized as a tranquilizer or anxiolytic, sedative effects will start to occur shortly after use.
 Individuals who abuse Xanax will often exhibit symptoms with varying severity, depending on the magnitude of the misuse.

 Those who abuse prescription drugs often forge or steal medication to maintain their use.
 This may involve visiting multiple doctors in attempts to get multiple prescriptions for the drug.
+People may maintain large amounts of pills to ensure they can get high when they want to.

 With continued use, tolerance to the drug will build, necessitating increasingly higher doses of Xanax.
 The user may also use it in alternative ways, such as chewing the tablets or crushing and snorting them.
 They may also begin to combine Xanax with alcohol and other drugs, especially opioids.